q-shift/backstage-playground/README.md

 #### Tekton

-To subscribe to the operator and create the needed CR
+To subscribe to the operator, execute this command

 ```bash
 cd manifest/installation/tekton